AWiderDotNET/home/README.md

       1.7.1(1.7.1 Guide to understanding OSS motivations)
       1.7.2(1.7.2 Downsides of monetary donations)
-      1.7.3(1.7.3 Guidance on whether it makes sense to pursue)
+      1.7.3(1.7.3 Guidance on whether it makes sense to pursue) 1.8[1.8 Create commercial support agreements]
+      1.8.1(1.8.1 Guidance on how to make support available) 1.8.2(1.8.2 Mutual aid to connect projects)
+      1.8.3(1.8.3 Recommend tooling and templates to standardize this for orgs) 1.8.4(1.8.4 highlight real-world examples)

 ```

 ## 2. OSS Contributors